 Visa and Work Permit Services

 Sorting out your Thai visa and work permit involves a lot of paperwork.
-If you need professional assistance, these legal firms can help with both work permits and corresponding visa:
+If you need professional assistance, you can ask our legal adviser or check out legal firms below.
+They can help with both work permits and corresponding visa:

 Siam Legal – One of the most reliable firms for visas and work permit concerns, Siam Legal has an extensive suite of Thai Visa application services.
 They specialize in Thai Immigration laws, with offices in Bangkok, Phuket, Pattaya, and Chiang Mai.
 Although I haven’t used their services, I’ve made several queries to them via their website’s chat and email and received accurate info on general visa questions.

 Mazars Thailand – Although they specialize in tax and accounting services, Mazars’ expatriate services cover visa and work permit application and renewal.
 They are recommended by business owners who have concerns on both fronts.